 "I'd like to think so," she replied.
 "But what specific talent are you referring to?"

-“You have what seems to be an uncanny ability to sense when something is wrong.
-A sort of sixth-sense that’s been mentioned in movies and the like.
+"You have what seems to be an uncanny ability to sense when something is wrong.
+A sort of sixth sense that's been mentioned in movies and the like.
 You may have heard it referred to as a spidey sense after the Spiderman super-hero.
-In biblical times, it was referred to as the spiritual gift of discernment.”
+In biblical times, it was referred to as the spiritual gift of discernment."

 Helen leaned back in her chair and stared.
 This was confidential?
 He had to have her confused with someone else.
-Perhaps he was looking for Alicia, but nothing but the truth was in order, so that was exactly what she gave him.
-“Mr. Thomas, I have no idea what you are talking about.
-My talents, while humble at best, are not in those areas.”
+Perhaps he was looking for Alicia, but nothing but the truth was in order, that was exactly what she gave him.
+"Mr. Thomas, I have no idea what you are talking about.
+My talents, while humble at best, are not in those areas."

-“Oh come now, Ms. Belden,” he admonished.
-“Don’t be so modest.
+"Oh, come now, Ms. Belden," he admonished.
+"Don't be so modest.
 After all, did you, or did you not play a role in apprehending thieves on numerous occasions, busted a gun-running scheme wide open, found not one, but two missing heirs, and exposed an imposter?
-These exploits have been fairly well-documented.”
+These exploits have been fairly well-documented."

 Her jaw dropped.
-No wonder he thought she would be much younger, he was talking about Trixie!
-But what on earth did he want to discuss with her fourteen-year old daughter?
+No wonder he thought she would be much younger; he was talking about Trixie!
+But what on earth did he want to discuss with her fourteen-year-old daughter?
 Her eyes narrowed.

 "Perhaps among my friends and a couple of write-ups in the local paper, but that's not the sort of news that's garnered any kind of wide-spread attention.
 My goodness, there are babies born in Wal-Mart with more press than that!"